make100games/breakout/README.md

 # Breakout
 A simple version of Breakout written in my own, homegrown C++ and OpenGL-based game engine.
+This project was built with XCode on Mac and therefore only runs on Mac.
+It uses Apple's AppKit Windowing system to create a window and host an Open GL context.
+AppKit is also used to provide double buffering.

 https://github.com/user-attachments/assets/e5b9b237-cb6a-40a1-8e16-ed6252b62bfc